--> Skip to main content

 New Hindi Mahabharata Serial on 9X Television Channel

 The new Mahabharat Serial in Hindi on 9X Channel, titled Kahaani Hammaray Mahabharat Ki, will start on July 7, 2008.
 The immortal epic Mahabharata is being produced by Ekta Kapoor’s Balaji Telefilms and is already creating news in India for its star cast and special effects.
 As per the latest news reports, the television series will go on air on July 7, 2008.
 It will be telecast from Monday to Friday at 9 PM Indian Standard Time.
-So will Ekta Kapoor’s Kahaani Hamaaray Mahabharat Ki be able to generate the same hype and viewership enjoyed by the famous adaptation of Mahabahara by BR Chopra for Doordarshan.
-Even though crude and lacked the modern day special effects, the Mahabahara Serial of BR Chopra garnered attention through its dialogues and innocent presentation.
+So will Ekta Kapoor’s Kahaani Hamaaray Mahabharat Ki be able to generate the same hype and viewership enjoyed by the famous adaptation of Mahabharata by BR Chopra for Doordarshan.
+Even though crude and lacked the modern day special effects, the Mahabharata Serial of BR Chopra garnered attention through its dialogues and innocent presentation.
 The latest Mahabharat from Balaji Telefilms for 9X channel boasts of some of the best talent in the country.
-The series is being shot on High Definition format and the trailer gives the feel of a high d
+The series is being shot on High Definition format and the trailer gives the feel of a high

 Traditional Hindu Birthday Celebration – How do Hindus Celebrate Birthday?